CogComp/MultiOpEd/README.md

 <h1>MULTIOPED:A Corpus of Multi-Perspective News Editorials</h1>

-Implementation and data of our NAACL 2021 paper MultiOpEe:A Corpus of Multi-Perspective News Editorials.
+This repositary contains the code and data of ["MultiOpEe:A Corpus of Multi-Perspective News Editorials."] (https://cogcomp.seas.upenn.edu/papers/LCUR21.pdf) in NAACL'21.

 <h2>Dataset</h2>

-The data was extracted from ThePerspective.com.
-We would like to thank Daniel Ravner, the CEO of www.theperpspective.com, for kindly granting access to data from the site for academic research.

-Our MultiOpEd corpus is in the data/ directory.
-We will later provide the exact train/dev/test splits and preprocessing used in the experiments of our paper.

 <h2>Reproducing the results</h2>